benslack19/benslack19.github.io/_projects/predicting_states_sc_analysis.md

-A perfect accuracy, which is awesome, but not entirely surprising for two reasons.
+Perfect accuracy, which is awesome, but not entirely surprising for two reasons.
 We used all of the samples for both training and testing and we saw that PCA split these two groups pretty cleanly.
 Nevertheless, let's see how the model coefficients look.

 ```python